Azure/ng-deploy-azure/README.md

 ### Requirements

-To get started, you will need the Angular CLI, an Angular project, and an Azure Subscription to deploy to.
+You will need the Angular CLI, an Angular project, and an Azure Subscription to deploy to Azure.
 Details of these requirements are in this section.

 #### Azure